Xenoblade Chronicles (video game)

-The concept for Xenoblade Chronicles originated in June 2006 when the game's executive director and lead writer, Tetsuya Takahashi, visualized and then constructed a model of two giant titans frozen in place with people living on their bodies.
-Development began in 2007 under the title Monado: The Beginning of the World, though it was eventually rebranded with its current title in honor of Takahashi's previous work.
+The concept for Xenoblade Chronicles originated in June 2006, when the game's executive director and lead writer, Tetsuya Takahashi, visualized and constructed a model of two giant titans frozen in place, with people living on their bodies.
+Development began in 2007 under the title Monado: Beginning of the World, though it was eventually rebranded with its current title to honor Takahashi's previous work on the Xeno series.
 The script was worked on by Takahashi, anime writer Yuichiro Takeda, and Nintendo writer Yurie Hattori.
-The music was handled by six different composers, including first-timer and lead composer Manami Kiyota and industry veterans Yoko Shimomura and Yasunori Mitsuda, with the latter writing the ending theme.
+The music was handled by six different composers, including first-timer and lead composer Manami Kiyota and industry veterans Yoko Shimomura and Yasunori Mitsuda, with the latter also writing the ending theme, "Beyond the Sky".

 The game was announced in 2009 under its original title and released in Japan the following year.
-Despite releasing in Europe and in Oceania, its North American release remained unconfirmed until December 2011, during which time a fan campaign called Operation Rainfall drew considerable attention to the game.
-Upon release, the game received critical acclaim as one of the best recent role-playing games, while its New Nintendo 3DS port was praised for successfully re-creating the game in portable form.
-Particular praise went towards its story, which was called innovative and surprisingly complex by many critics, and it also met with commercial success in both Japan and the West.
-In the years since its release, it has been considered among the greatest games of all time.
-A spiritual successor by the same development team for the Wii U, Xenoblade Chronicles X, was released in 2015.
-A sequel for the Nintendo Switch, Xenoblade Chronicles 2, was released in 2017.
-A third entry, Xenoblade Chronicles 3, was released in 2022.
+Despite releasing in Europe and in Oceania, its North American release remained unconfirmed until December 2011, when a fan campaign called Operation Rainfall drew attention to the game.
+Upon release, the game was critically acclaimed as one of the best recent role-playing games, while its New Nintendo 3DS port was praised for successfully re-creating the game in a portable form.
+It was particularly praised for its story, which critics called innovative and surprisingly complex, and was commercially successful in both Japan and the West.
+In the years since its release, it has been considered one of the best video games of all time.
+A spiritual successor by the same development team for the Wii U, Xenoblade Chronicles X, was released in April 2015.
+A sequel for the Nintendo Switch, Xenoblade Chronicles 2, was released in December 2017.
+A third entry, Xenoblade Chronicles 3, was released in July 2022, also on the Nintendo Switch.